Wano-k/vertx-simple-chat/README.md

 ### Run:

-Click on Run on the toolbar.
+Click on Run on the toolbar and go to `http://localhost:8080/` in your favorite browser.

 ## Running with command lines